Ken

 SERVANT

 juggling commitments.
-The 32-year old manages a demanding job with the
+He manages a demanding job with the

 Queensland Government's